the-recircle-app/Recircle/replit.md

 - VeWorld wallet required for blockchain interactions and B3TR token management
 - Desktop browsers are blocked with a download page directing users to VeWorld mobile app

+## Recent Changes

+### November 5, 2025
+- **Fixed AI Receipt Amount Bug**: OpenAI was confusing `totalAmount` (receipt dollar amount) with B3TR reward amount.
+Updated prompts to explicitly clarify that `totalAmount` should extract the USD dollar amount from the receipt (e.g., $26.67), not the estimated reward (e.g., 8.5 B3TR).
+This fixes incorrect CO2 calculations and proof strings.

 ## User Preferences
 Preferred communication style: Simple, everyday language.